international-dance/ID/STYLEGUIDE.md

 ### Usage

-Primary Colors: Utilize black and white as the foundational colors for backgrounds, text, and primary design elements.
+> **Primary Colors:** Utilize black and white as the foundational colors for backgrounds, text, and primary design elements.<br>
-Accent Colors: Apply soft pink hues to highlight specific sections, calls to action, or decorative elements to add warmth and sophistication.
+> **Accent Colors:** Apply soft pink hues to highlight specific sections, calls to action, or decorative elements to add warmth and sophistication.<br>
-By thoughtfully integrating these soft pink tones with black and white, the design achieves a modern and inviting aesthetic.
+> By thoughtfully integrating these soft pink tones with black and white, the design achieves a modern and inviting aesthetic.

 <br>